-RECOGNITION OF SCHOLARSHIP, LEADERSHIP, AND SERVICE Student Scholarships tratively and/or through the Pharmacy Awards Committee.
+RECOGNITION OF SCHOLARSHIP, LEADERSHIP, AND SERVICE

+Student Scholarships

+The Creighton University School of Pharmacy and Health Professions administers endowed scholarships and scholarships derived from gifts and donations administratively and/or through the Pharmacy Student Awards Committee.
 In January of each year, students are invited to apply for selected scholarships.
 Selected awards are announced at the spring School Honors Convocation.
-Students are informed of miscellaneous scholarships through the School's newsletter and may consult with the School's Administrator for Finance and Administration regarding any such scholarships.
+Students are informed of miscellaneous scholarships through email announcements and may consult with the School's Academic Success Specialist regarding any such scholarships.